freqzas/freqzas/README.md

 - 👋 Hi, I’m @freqzas
 - 👀 I’m interested in Web development, Web design, Data structure.
 Scripting
 - 🌱 I’m currently learning, JS(Advanced), Ruby on rails.
-- 💞️ I’m looking to collaborat,e on at the moment with no one
+- 💞️ I’m looking to collaborate on at the moment with no one
 - 📫 How to reach me DM

 <!---